-Our latest 106 Comms event featured the wonderful Mark Bunker, Head of Communications at Aldermore Bank.
-He took us through the why, what and how of developing an Internal Comms Strategy.
-Here are some of his top tips:
+Mark Bunker, Head of Communications at Aldermore Bank takes us through the why, what and how of developing a brilliant internal communications strategy.

-Love your data – data is everything; if you don’t have any, find a way to get some.
-Some people are doing ongoing data gathering; others will have to strip back and conduct an audit.
-Importantly, don’t just look at channels; focus on the effectiveness of your comms and content.
+Data is everything; if you don’t have any, find a way to get some.
+Some people are doing ongoing data gathering, others will have to strip back and conduct an internal communications audit.
+Importantly, don’t just look at channels; focus on the effectiveness of your communications and content.

-Gold, silver, bronze – Mark showed us a great way of prioritising.
+Here’s a great way of prioritising.
 Set out a gold, silver, bronze of priorities and stick to them.
-For example, is gold focused on large change transformations?
-Is bronze much more about town halls, recognition and light-touch initiatives?
-We can spend too much time on a volunteering day, when change is much more important!
+For example, large change transformations are gold.
+Bronze is much more about town halls, recognition and light-touch initiatives.
+We can spend too much time on a volunteering day, when change is much more important.